google/paxml/README.md

 ### Installing Pax

-After ssh-ing the VM, you can install the paxml stable release from PyPI, or the dev version from github.
+After ssh-ing the VM, you can install the paxml stable release from PyPI, or the dev version from GitHub.

 For installing the stable release from PyPI (https://pypi.org/project/paxml/):